 Why We Want to Go Back to Oxford

 We were initially skeptical about spending a whole day in a “university town,” but now we’re planning a return visit!
-At the top of our list for next time is a Bodleian Libraries tour, a punting trip on the river, and more time to wander the stunning college grounds.
+At the top of our list for next time is a Bodleian Libraries tour, the awesome museums, a punting trip on the river, and more time to wander the stunning college grounds.

 With London so close, a day trip to Oxford is practically a must.
 Whether you’re a history buff, literature fan, or just love wandering charming streets, Oxford has something for everyone.
 So, if you’re planning a trip to London, don’t just “think about” a day trip to Oxford.
 Make it happen!